TinKurbatoff/namecheapapi/README.rst

 ============
-namecheapapi
+fork of namecheapapi
 ============
 Python Namecheap API wrapper for simple domain name registration and management.

-NOTE: you will need API key from Namecheap to use this module (see below).
+ORIGINAL NOTE: you will need API key from Namecheap to use this module (see below).
+MY NOTE: This is fork that dectets API overuse and throws correct error.

 Overview
 --------